mustafaacikyol/JAVA/README.md

 # JAVA
-In this repository there are questions and their solutions in java language.
+In this repository there are some questions and their solutions in JAVA language.

-When you enter the exercises, you can see the question file and the solution file.
+When you enter the exercises, you can see the question file and the answer file.

 I hope you enjoy viewing the questions and solutions.